 BANDS AND ENSEMBLES:

-To further develop their skills, students are required to participate in a concert band or ensemble that suits their level of learning.
+To further develop their skills, students are required to participate in a concert band.
 Held after school once a week, these rehearsals are an essential component of the program, as they provide students with group performance opportunities.
-As well as concert bands, students have the opportunity to be involved in other ensembles such as stage band and instrument specific groups.

 The school was fortunate to be involved in the Leading Schools Fund which allowed us to develop a purpose-built performing arts centre, named the Jessie Hollonds Studios.
-The studios consist of four music studios, a radio studio, a dance/drama/band performance space that also doubles as a theatrette and a raised band space for the percussion instruments.
+The studios are used for band, music, dance, drama, theatre studies annd media classes.
 The Studios also have two outside performance areas, including an amphitheatre and flat staging area.